tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ## 3.1 Authentication flow
 ### Description
-The authentication flow is when a user signs in or signs up.
-It will user AWS Cognito to help create users and authenticate users signing in.
+The authentication flow occurs when a user signs in or signs up.
+It will use AWS Cognito to help create users and authenticate users signing in.
 When a user creates an account a post request will be sent to AWS Cognito with their username, email and password.
 These details will be saved into our user pool.
 When signing in, a post request will be sent to the user pool with the user's username and password.
 AWS Cognito will check these credentials against users in the pool and return access and an ID token to the user if successful.
 The user has now logged in.

 ![Cognito Data Flow](./images/Cognito.png)

 ### Criticality
-This is a high criticality requirement.
+This is a critical requirement.
 Without the authentication flow, users would not be able to sign in to _LastManStanding_ thus not being able to join or create leagues.

 ### Technical issues
 Some technical issues with the authentication flow are getting AWS Cognito set up correctly and introducing error handling.
 We need to set up AWS Cognito specific to our needs which requires a lot of research and being particular with the service.
 After AWS Cognito is set up we need to implement correct error handling for all circumstances that a user may encounter which could cause issues.